Logo

 • The applied bleed stacks are effective for softening chaff and non-heavy armored targets, but will also synergize with any allied Ogryns and Zealots who utilize bleed talents for extra crit chance and toughness dmg reduction!

-• Fill the gaps for every fight; the blitz by itself is a wonderful filler in case of ability downtime or a general lack of hard CC options.
-It's ease of use, larger effective radius, and respectable damage makes it a flexible tool, one you can and should abuse for every scenario.
+• Fill in the gaps for every fight - the blitz by itself is a wonderful filler in case of ability downtime or a general lack of hard CC options.
+It's ease of use, larger effective radius, and respectable damage makes it a tool to be used both offensively and defensively, and is something you can and should abuse for every fight.

 • Make sure to read about the Shredder's bleed damage near the end of this guide if you want to make the most out of it!